 Did you know that Oaxaca has the most varied cuisine in Mexico?

-Chalk this up to the many climates that make up this mountainous state (from tropical coastline to chilly sierra mountain air), as well as the 17 distinct indigenous groups that have contributed to the traditional food culture.
+Chalk this up to the many climates that make up this mountainous state (from tropical coastline to chilly sierra mountain air), as well as the many distinct indigenous groups that have contributed to the traditional food culture.

-Complex moles, satisfying tlayudas, traditional tamales, hundreds of artisanal varieties of mezcal, and organic chocolate are just some of the most popular food and drinks to try.
+Delicious moles, satisfying tlayudas, traditional tamales, many many artisanal varieties of mezcal, and organic chocolate are just some of the most popular food and drinks to try.

 Even as a hard-to-please foodie, you can eat your way up and down this city and and be amazed at the consistency and variety.
 From Oaxaca street food, to sit down traditional restaurants, to modern interpretations, it will all be flavorful, exciting and delicious.
-I’ve spent many months eating my way around this amazing, special city, so I want to share a few of my absolute favorite food experiences to date.
+I’ve spent years eating my way around this amazing, special city, so I want to share a few of my absolute favorite food experiences to date.